Rocks, Routes, and a Toddler

 Pack lighter than you think you need to.
 The van has limits, and you will discover them on day one when you are looking for Ava’s water bottle behind three pairs of climbing shoes.
 The laundromats in Bishop are excellent.
 Use them without shame.
 Throw a load in before Looney Bean, move it to the dryer when you go to Vons, pick it up on the way back.
 Clean clothes out there feel like an actual luxury.

 Make time for the Owens Valley Paiute Shoshone Cultural Center in Bishop.
 It gave us real context for the land we moved through all week, and it made everything feel more meaningful.
-It takes about an hour and it earns every minute.
+It takes about an hour and is worth every minute.

 If you forget gear, Bishop has you covered.
 Eastside Sports can handle almost anything.
 Mammoth Mountaineering is a consignment shop that has surprised us more than once with exactly what we needed at a fraction of the price.